Dr. Steve Karras

 A clinical internship in Medicine and Surgery at Virginia Tech brought him to SW Virginia and made him a Hokie.
 Following his internship, Dr. Karras joined Cave Spring Veterinary Clinic in 1990.
 Doctors Karras and Edwards led Cave Spring Veterinary Clinic to American Animal Hospital Association Accreditation in 1994.
 Cave Spring Veterinary Clinic also participates with the Virginia-Maryland College of Veterinary Medicine as an affiliate referral hospital.

 As a leader in the veterinary community, Dr. Karras is active with many local and state organizations.
-He has been a participating/consulting veterinarian with St. Francis of Assisi Service Dog Foundation, Virginia Police Work Dog Association, Roanoke City Police Department, Roanoke County Police Department and Virginia State Police Department.
+He has been a participating/consulting veterinarian with St. Francis Service Dog Foundation, Virginia Police Work Dog Association, Roanoke City Police Department, Roanoke County Police Department and Virginia State Police Department.
 His community work has included WSLS-TV Channel 10 & WDBJ-TV Channel 7 Veterinary Segments, Health Department Rabies Committees and Roanoke Valley SPCA directorship.
 He has previously served as the President of the Roanoke Valley Veterinary Medical Association and was the 2008-2009 President of the Virginia Veterinary Medical Association.
-He remains engaged with the Virginia Veterinary Medical Association.

 Dr. Karras maintains an active relationship with the College of Veterinary Medicine at Virginia Tech and the Veterinary Technology Program at Blue Ridge Community College.
 He is a leader and active participant in the veterinary student Mentorship Program and has served as an adjunct instructor for Blue Ridge Community College’s Veterinary Technology Distance Education Program.

-In 2004, Dr. Karras achieved Diplomate status as a member of the American Board of Veterinary Practitioners in Canine and Feline Specialty.
-Dr. Karras acknowledging him then as both a Canine and a Feline Specialist.
+From 2003 to 2013, Dr. Karras achieved Diplomate status as a member of the American Board of Veterinary Practitioners in Canine and Feline Specialty, acknowledging him then as both a Canine and a Feline Specialist.
 Diplomates are recognized experts in the integrated case management of the medical and surgical needs of dogs and cats.

 Because of his activities as a community leader and the recognition he brings to veterinary medicine, The Distinguished Virginia Veterinarian Award was presented to Dr. Karras by the Virginia Veterinary Medical Association in 2011.